BOL Characterization

 BOL Gate

 Pass/fail release check.
-Runs during rc and rc_gui lanes.
+Runs during rc and rc_guilanes.
 Verifies the plugin's behavior hasn't drifted from baseline.
 Binary outcome: PASS or FAIL.

 BOL Lab